 - A soft hat to keep them warm

 - Cotton wool balls or pads

 - Muslin cloths and some bibs

 - A soft baby towel

 - Colostrum, if you have stored this ahead of time be sure to check if your chosen medical facility can store this correctly

 Hospital bag checklist for multiples

-The last thing you want during labor is to worry about the comfort of your birthing partner.
-While a birthing partner needs to engage and support in the labor, it is a long process, and they need to be prepared.
+The last thing you want during labour is to worry about the comfort of your birthing partner.
+While a birthing partner needs to engage and support in the labour, it is a long process, and they need to be prepared.
 Although they may not be the one giving birth, it's still important for birthing partners to be prepared too!